libxml-raku/LibXML-raku/docs/HashMap.md

 Several container types are available:

-  * `LibXML::HashMap` By default XPath objects are used to store strings, floats, booleans or node-sets`.
+  * `LibXML::HashMap` By default XPath objects are used to store strings, floats, booleans, nodes or node-sets.

   * `LibXML::HashMap[UInt]` - Positive integers